Auth

 Kakao OAuth consists of six broad steps:

-• Additional configurations on Kakao Developers Portal.
+• Configure additional settings in the Kakao Developers Portal.

 • Add your client id and client secret keys to your Supabase Project.